modanova/modanova/README.md

-# Hi, :wave: I'm Manoela
+# Hi there :wave:

-Currently training with Founders and Coders as a software developer as my goal is to change careers and get into Tech.
+I am Manoela, currently training with Founders and Coders as a software developer as my goal is to change careers and get into Tech.

-In the meantime, I am finishing the school year at a primary school as a Year 3 class teacher.
+Just finished the school year at a primary school as a Year 3 class teacher.
 Previously, I have also worked as a German teacher to children and adults in Bulgaria, as well as a childminder and nursery nurse in Denmark.

+Curuous fact: I love board games! :game_die:

 ## :sparkles: Juniour Software Developer :sparkles: